AlekhyaVankayala09/Business-Insights-360/README.md

 Among these, Data Modeling plays a pivotal role in bridging raw data with meaningful insights.
 A well-structured data model ensures accuracy, efficiency, and seamless report performance, enabling smooth interactivity and reliable decision-making.
 Conversely, poor modeling can lead to slow reports, inaccurate insights, and performance issues.

 By implementing a robust data model, this project maximized the potential of Power BI, ensuring data-driven decision-making across all business functions.

+In this project, we adopted the Snowflake schema for data modeling, ensuring a scalable and optimized foundation for building meaningful visualizations and reports.

+![Data Modelling image]